adixsyukri/bq-extract/README.md

 # bq-extract
 Bigquery Data Extractor on Python

-Extract data from Bigquery into txt file and compress the folder into tar.gz
+Extract data from Bigquery into txt or parquet file and compress the folder into tar.gz

 # Install
 ```bash